mahima3040/api-task/README.md

 - Handles API errors gracefully

 ## How to Run
-1. Install the requests library:
+1. Install the requests library.
 2. Run the script:fetch_users.py

 ## API Used